GlaireDaggers/Unity-Netcode.IO/README.md

 # Unity-Netcode.IO
 A lightweight and easy-to-use plugin to allow Unity games to take advantage of the [Netcode.IO](https://github.com/networkprotocol/netcode.io) protocol for secure UDP communication.

+# Netcode.IO.NET
+Unity-Netcode.IO makes use of [Netcode.IO.NET](https://github.com/KillaMaaki/Netcode.IO.NET) to provide support on most platforms except for WebGL (handled via JS plugin).
+Because of this, the full Netcode.IO.NET API is available to you under the NetcodeIO.NET namespace.

 # Usage
 All API functions are in the UnityNetcodeIO namespace.
 First, query for Netcode.IO support with `UnityNetcode.QuerySupport`: